BigOtis/voronoipath/README.md

 # Voronoi Path Planning

 This repository contains a Python-based demonstration of computing generalized Voronoi diagrams for 2‑D path planning.
-The script uses the [rembg](https://github.com/danielgatis/rembg) library and OpenCV to separate foreground objects from an input image, builds a Voronoi skeleton of the free space, and lets you interactively explore shortest paths between points.
+The script uses OpenCV to separate foreground objects from an input image, builds a Voronoi skeleton of the free space, and lets you interactively explore shortest paths between points.

 ## Usage